MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/streaming-ingestion-schema-changes.md

 * Adding, removing, or altering policies

 If schema changes and streaming ingestion flows are uncoordinated, some of the streaming ingestion requests may fail.
 The failures could include schema-related errors, or the insertion of incomplete or distorted data into the table.
-Use the custom ingestion application to handle the schema-related failures by performing retries for a limited time, or by rerouting data from the failed requests via queued ingestion methods.
+When implementing custom ingestion application it is highly recommended to handle the schema-related failures by performing retries for a limited time, or by rerouting data from the failed requests via queued ingestion methods.

 ## Clearing the schema cache

 Reduce the effects of propagation delay by explicitly clearing the schema cache on the cluster nodes.
-Clear the schema cache using one of the [Clear schema cache for streaming ingestion](clear-schema-cache-command.md) management commands.
+Clear the schema cache using one of the [Clear schema cache for streaming ingestion](kusto/management/clear-schema-cache-command.md) management commands.
 If the streaming ingestion flow and schema changes are coordinated, you can completely eliminate failures and their associated data distortion.

 **Coordinated flow example:**